massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Then you can run `npm install --leagacy-peer-deps` and `yarn run start` to launch the front and you will be able to play with tic-tac-toe.

+This website use our TS library to interact with the API which is `massa-web3 <https://github.com/massalabs/massa-web3>`__ it works with node, frontend framework and have a browserify version.

 .. _hosting:

 Hosting your dApp on Massa decentralized web